ahmadb123/CalmMind/README.md

-# CalmMind
-Mental health app providing personalized affirmations for relationship attachment styles | React Native + Spring Boot
+CalmMind is a mobile mental health application designed to help individuals navigate relationship attachment issues through personalized, science-backed affirmations.
+Built with React Native and Spring Boot, the app categorizes affirmations by attachment style and will feature validated attachment style assessments.